- Salicylic acid which is poison if swallowed.

 - SLS (Sodium lauryl sulphate) is added as a foaming agent in shampoos (also in soaps and toothpastes).
 It is a harsh chemical used in industrial cleaning products including engine de-greaser.
 According to most studies it is safe to use in “rinse off” products that won’t stay on your skin for long.
 Personally I’m not sure I want to take the risk.
 Plus it’s made with palm oil and if it doesn't say RSPO Certified, then it has not been responsibly sourced.

 My search for a plastic-free shampoo wasn’t only fueled by the desire to go plastic-free.
 Some time ago, I was suffering from an itchy, flaky scalp.
 It was getting bad, to the point that it was clearly visible to other people.
 Every time I brushed my hair, big flakes of skin were coming off.
 Sorry, a bit gross I know!
 And do you know what shampoo I was using?
-Head and shoulders.
+Head and shoulders shampoo for dandruff.
 You know, that one that's supposed to help an itchy, flaky scalp!

 I checked the ingredients thinking I might be allergic to something, and what I found shocked me.
 I wrote down the ingredients and it came to two and a half pages, the vast majority of which I couldn't even pronounce.
 What was I putting on my body?
 No wonder my skin was screaming at me to change.

 Here’s a breakdown of just a few of the harmful ingredients in 'off-the-shelf' shampoos: